berto/berto.com/marcel-proust-in-search-of-lost-time/index.md

-☝️ A light-heartd summary of the book In Search of Lost Time by Marcel Proust.
+☝️ A lighthearted summary of the book In Search of Lost Time by Marcel Proust.
 Contains Spoilers.
 [Original post in Portuguese](index-pt.html).

 ### Mini-summary for self-help fans